-This workout was a no-brainer.
-No equipment is needed.
+This workout can be done without equipment.
 You can get creative if you don’t have a staircase, you could go outside and replace the stair runs with hill sprints and just use a bench for the other exercises.

 Benefits of a stair workout